wassname/prob_jsonformer/README.md

-# prob_jsonformer: A Bulletproof Way to Generate Probabilistic Structured JSON from Language Models.
+# prob_jsonformer: Probabilistic Structured JSON from Language Models.

 This fork has been modified to include the token probabilities.
 This is not complaint with json schema, but it can be useful for efficient extracting of a range of possible values.